 Preparation is Key

-When accepting the placement of a new foster child, our on-line community of foster parents agreed that it’s imperative first to have a strong understanding of how trauma affects a child’s development and behavior.
-Building trust with your foster child will come more naturally if you understand the context from which the child is functioning.
+When accepting the placement of a new foster child, our online community of foster parents agreed that it’s imperative first to have a strong understanding of how trauma affects a child’s development and behavior.
+Building trust with your foster child will come more naturally if you understand the context in which the child is functioning.

 In addition to the training that your agency offers you, the community of parents suggested a few key areas in which to focus some additional learning.
 We’ve included links to help you get started: